HilscherAutomation/netPI-nodered/README.md

 The container needs to run in `host` network mode.

-Using this mode makes port mapping unnecessary since all the container's used ports (1880) are exposed to the host automatically.
+Using this mode makes port mapping unnecessary since all the used container ports (like 1880) are exposed to the host automatically.

 ##### Host devices

-All targets:
+netPI CORE 3 and netPI RTE 3 targets:

 To grant access to the onboard BCM bluetooth chip the `/dev/ttyAMA0` host device needs to be added to the container.